marhop/verso/README.md

 ## TODO

-* Enable the file opening menu.

 * Write some more documentation (perldoc/man).

 ## License

-Copyright 2013, 2014 Martin Hoppenheit <martin@hoppenheit.info>
+Copyright 2013-2015 Martin Hoppenheit <martin@hoppenheit.info>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software